Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis shows one active public transport stop in Karnup, serving a mix of bus routes.
-This stop is served by one route, offering 412 weekly passenger trips in total.
-Transport accessibility is rated as limited, with residents typically located 1211 meters from the nearest transport stop.
+Transport analysis indicates one active public transport stop operating within Karnup.
+This stop services a mix of bus routes, totalling one individual route that provides 412 weekly passenger trips.
+Transport accessibility is rated as limited, with residents typically located 1211 meters from the nearest stop.

 Frequently Asked Questions - Transport